The Berenstain Bears (1985 TV series): Broadcast

 The show aired briefly on TLC's Ready Set Learn! block from November 2, 1998 to January 8, 1999, when a contract dispute forced TLC to pull the show off the schedule.

 During the early-mid 2000s, reruns were later seen on the DIC Kids Network syndicated programming block which primarily aired on some stations of FOX, the also now-defunct UPN, and The WB, but the episodes were edited and time-compressed by DIC (now known as WildBrain).
+The series hasn't been seen on American broadcast television since late 2008.

 In Australia, where Southern Star is based in, the series aired on Network Ten.

 Home media releases

-A few episodes were released on VHS and DVD from various home entertainment labels, such as Random House Home Video, Goldstar Video, Feature Films for Families and Sony Pictures Home Entertainment (formerly known as Columbia TriStar Home Entertainment), albeit with slight alterations (such as an alternate design for the episode title cards).
+A few episodes were released on VHS and then in later years DVD from various home entertainment labels, such as Random House Home Video, Goldstar Video, Feature Films for Families and Sony Pictures Home Entertainment (formerly known as Columbia TriStar Home Entertainment), albeit with slight alterations (such as an alternate design for the episode title cards).

 All of the episodes are available to watch for free on YouTube via the official Berenstain Bears channel, though with varied video quality.